-Owing to NP-hardness, it is not feasible to identify the optimal solution for the GCE problem in polynomial time.
-In the next section, we will introduce GCFEXPLAINER, an effective and efficient heuristic that solves the GCE problem.
+Owing to NP-hardness, it is not feasible to identify the optimal solution for the GCE problem in polynomial time unless NP = P. In the next section, we will introduce GCFEXPLAINER, an effective and efficient heuristic that solves the GCE problem.